kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

     - Provide an external mechanism which allows to leverage the full power of a programming language to implement more complex customizations.
 - **Adoption**: Providing a way to convert existing clusters into managed topologies.
 - **Observability**: Build an SDK and enhance the Cluster object status to surface a summary of the status of the topology.
-- **Lifecycle integrations**: Extend ClusterClass to include lifecycle management integrations such as MachineHealthCheck and Cluster Autoscaler to manage the state and health of the managed topologies.
+- **Lifecycle integrations**: Extend ClusterClass to include lifecycle management integrations such as Cluster Autoscaler to manage the state of the managed topologies.

 However we are intentionally leaving them out from this initial iteration for the following reasons:
 - We want the community to reach a consensus on cornerstone elements of the design before iterating on additional features.